Here’s everything you want to know about Nyokum Yullo Festival of Nyishi Tribe in Arunachal Pradesh.

 Dapo is performed on the last day at the entrance of the village.
 The priest (Nyibu) with an assistant (Bo) carries the harcha filled with apong which is covered by koh-pat.
 People who have participated in the celebration collect items from the forest and construct strong gate altars with bamboo.
 Nyibu chants and calls spirits (uyus) to come and accept their offerings and prayers and protect the region from evil spirits.
 Buya dance is performed around the altar.

 Once the celebrations are over, Nyishis remain in their homes for few days, no movement of vehicles in and out of the village and no fieldwork at all.
 They don’t pluck fruits or flowers and refrain from washing clothes and hang them to dry because they want nature to rest.

 Rain God Never Fails to Bless

 The Nyishis believe that if the prayer has been done right and hymns have been chanted rightly; It’ll definitely rain as it’s a sign of God’s blessings.
 Surprisingly, it rains as the chants are completed by the priest.
 No logic though but true.
 The sky as blue as the sea of dreams magically turns black; mighty clouds or shall I say, clouds of joy come rolling in and it rains as the prayer comes to an end and stops after some time making the sky even clearer.
 I’m still in awe.

 Cultural Fiesta – The Celebrations Beyond Rituals

-Besides the traditional rituals, cultural programs and various competitions are also held during Nyokum Yullo Festival.
+Besides the traditional rituals, cultural programs and various competitions are also held during Nyokum Yullo Festival of Nyishi tribe.
 Mostly, young Nyishi people show their talents and exhibit their art.
 Whatever they perform, oozes their tribal heritage.